rjmarsan/rjmarsan.github.io/GROWTH-CONSULTING.md

 ---
 layout: page
-title: "Engineer Growth & Mentorship"
+title: "Engineer Growth & Mentorship by RJ Marsan"
+description: "I help engineers tell the best story of their work, learn more about how you can too"
 permalink: /eng-growth
 ---

 # I help engineers tell the best story of their work
+Life at tech corperations shouldn't be all about "playing the game", and I'm here to help.

-I put their work in the best light, coach them through the growth process from entry-level software engineer up through senior and staff engineering.
+I put Software Engineer's work in the best light, coach them through the growth process from entry-level software engineer up through senior and staff engineering.
+All without the corporate BS.
+Finding it hard to learn from "canonical coworkers" as examples?
+Been there..

-From promotion packets to tech specs, I have experience crafting clear communication, confident language, and consistent messaging, and mentor engineers through the same journey.
+From promotion packets to tech specs, I have experience crafting clear communication, confident language, and consistent messaging.
+I've been mentoring engineers for years through the same journey of defining their own personal story and why they excel in tech.

+If you're looking to reach the next level of your career, make a big move at a new company, or just get the credit you deserve for your work, I'm here to help.

 ## What I can help with
 * Promotion Packets
 * Performance Reflections
 * Peer Reviews
+* Interviewing
+* Resume, Cover Letters
 * Technical Presentations & Specs
 * Growth Guidance